Oct 02, 2022

 This may suggest manipulation and jailbreaking without authorization if enabled.
 However, not all spyware and stalkerware require a jailbroken smartphone.

 This option is available in most recent Android releases under Settings > Security > Allow unknown sources.
-(This changes according on the device and seller.)
+(This changes depending on the device and seller.)
 You may also check Programs > Menu > Special Access > Install unknown apps to see if anything unfamiliar shows, but there is no assurance that malware will appear on the list.

 To prevent detection, certain types of malwares will utilize generic names and images.
 If a procedure or program appears on the list that you are unfamiliar with, a short web search may help you determine whether or not it is authentic.